hiranoshadha/Fual-Station-Management-System/README.md

-# 🚀 Fuel Management System
+# 🚀 Fuel Station Management System

 A comprehensive **Fuel Management System** designed to streamline operations, monitor resources, and enhance efficiency for fuel stations.
 Built with a modern tech stack:
 - **Frontend**: React with Tailwind CSS